 Where can I get a Junior Duck Stamp?

-Junior Duck Stamps cost $5 each and can be purchased at many U.S. Post Offices.
+You can get your Junior Duck Stamp at Shiawassee National Wildlife Refuge.
+Junior Duck Stamps cost $5 each and can also be purchased at many U.S. Post Offices.
 Proceeds from the sale of these stamps benefit the Junior Duck Stamp Program.
-To purchase a stamp, contact the U.S. Postal Service at 800-782-6724.
+To purchase a stamp, contact Shiawassee NWR at 989-759-1669 or the U.S. Postal Service at 800-782-6724.

 If you wish to host the travel display, contact Shiawassee National Wildlife Refuge, Michigan Junior Duck Stamp Coordinator, at 989-759-1669.